Skip to main content

 Malbec isn’t just the bold red we associate with steaks and toasts.
 Here’s an interesting Argentinian wine with a hit of pepper and a persistent and intriguing tanginess.
 Equal parts fruity and savory, it’s a fun rosé to match with smoked or spicy dishes or even brinier fare like conservas, The Ambiguo is an unexpected delight, equipped for al fresco dining.

-rose wine beer bottle
+Rose wine with a beer bottle

-1. Rosés Aren’t a Trend — They’re Here to Stay
+1. Rosés aren’t a trend — they’re here to stay

 “Rosé wines in their varying styles have taken a permanent seat for themselves at tables around the U.S., not to mention beaches, happy hours, parties, and more.
 That’s why winemakers are deciding it would make the perfect addition to their portfolios,” said Harry Hansen, director of winemaking at Sterling Vineyards of California.

 There’s also a common misconception that all rosés are overly sweet and taste the same, which is so not the case.
 The world of rosés is huge, with styles that range from dry to sweet and hues from nearly colorless pink to red.
+This huge variety not only means there’s a bottle of rosé out there for every white — or red-wine lover, but for regular beer or whiskey drinkers as well — so long as you can man up and get over the “pink” factor.

-3. There’s No Reason to Care about the Color
+3. There’s no reason to care about the color

+More or less, rosé is a combination of red and white grapes.
+“Winemakers create rosés of varying shades of pink by managing the length of contact between the juice and red grape skins during the winemaking process,” says Hansen.
 Yes, it’s pink.
 So what?
 It’s not as if you’re not allowed to be seen with something pink on your plate or in your glass.
 In fact, a perfect medium-rare steak is pinker than rosé.
 A classic Hemingway daiquiri?
 Pink.
 Would you argue that a cocktail made by one of the manliest men ever manned would not be manly simply because of the color?
 No. And not just because he’d knock you out for even suggesting such a thing.

 When a lot of people think of pink wines, they think of white zinfandel, a cloyingly sweet wine that is best reserved for the Solo cups of relatives you don’t care much for at family barbecues.
 True rosés aren’t all sweet like white zin is.
 Sure, some can be sweet, but over the last few years, winemakers from around the world (mainly France, the U.S., and Italy, the world’s largest producers of rosé) have been making rosés across the spectrum of sweet and dry.
 If the thought of overly sweet wine turns your stomach, never fear.
 There is still a rosé for you.

-5. You Look Cultured
+5. You look cultured

 Rosé is the wine of choice for many people in the warmer months.
 The cool crispness of a nicely chilled bottle helps while the hours away while sitting at a street-side café in Paris or Milan.
 Not heading overseas anytime soon?
 Just think of it this way: Do you want to seem like a jerk who scoffs at rosé when the girl you’re trying to get with orders some?
+Answer: No. No, you don’t.
+If you do, that means you’re going home alone.

-6. They’re Classic
+6. They’re classic

 Winemaking had to start somehow, and it’s widely recognized that it was with wines that would resemble the rosés we know today.
 There was some contact between grape skins and juice — because they were stomped or squeezed by foot/hand — but not to the level that is done by machine today to achieve the dark colors we find in wines like pinot noirs.

-7. They Pair Well with Tons of Foods
+7. They pair well with tons of foods

 Just like reds and whites, rosés pair well with food.
 I mean, like really well.
 It doesn’t matter if it’s an outdoor brunch, a picnic, or even a barbecue, there is a rosé for the occasion.
-When you’re thinking of pairing combinations, typical rosé flavors fall closer to the white side of things, so light, fresh foods are a surefire hit—think fish, seafood, and salads.
+When you’re thinking of pairing combinations, typical rosé flavors fall closer to the white side of things, so light, fresh foods are a surefire hit — think fish, seafood, and salads.
 Plus, drinking rosé with dinner won’t leave you feeling stuffed and bloated.

 Editors' Recommendations